 FAST FACTS: Bachelor's to Doctor of Nursing Practice

 We understand that you can't always take a couple of years off from work to go back to school.
-That's why we've worked hard to develop a curriculum that combines online and face-to-face courses to make our program accessible to nurses who are working professionals who may not live in the Duluth or St. Cloud areas.
+That's why we've developed a curriculum that combines online and face-to-face courses to make our program accessible to nurses who are working professionals who may not live in the Duluth and St. Cloud, MN areas.
 Whenever possible, clinical experiences are arranged at appropriate sites near the student's home.

 As healthcare costs continue to increase, DNPs and other advanced-practice nurses are able to transform practice by implementing innovative strategies that improve health care systems and patient outcomes while reducing cost (Institute of Medicine, 2011).
 The Bureau of Labor Statistics estimates that all types of advanced practice registered nurses will see an increase in employment, of up to 45% within the next 10 years.